 3. Did you know about the disease that occurs in bats?

-5. Do you think about the habitat of bats and where they reside during the daytime?
+4. Do you think about the habitat of bats and where they reside during the daytime?

 Bats occupy every part of the world, except the extreme desert, some of the isolated islands, and the polar region.
 When talking about bat species, many species live in tropical rain forests.
 Very few species live in grassland, woodland, and wetland.
 They also reside in dark caves, aged tree holes, and buildings with aged roofs.
 Bats float from their feet at the time of sleeping.
 It is helpful for bats to escape from predators.

-6. Did you know some bats are blood suckers?
+5. Did you know some bats are blood suckers?

-A very few species of bats sip the blood of animals like cattle and horses.
+A very few species of bats suck the blood of animals like cattle and horses.
 They rarely attack humans.
 Mexico and the countries of Central and South America are their native land.
 Vampire bats are blood suckers.

 References